vivianamarquez/LQH_GroceryShoppingAssistant/demos/vercel_demo/README.md

 # Grocery shopping assistant · Vercel demo

-The same three-tab demo as `../local_demo`, with two different inference paths:

 | Model | Where it runs |
 | --- | --- |
 | LQH tuned | Vercel calls `https://inference.lqh.ai/v1/chat/completions` with a server-only key. |
 | Original LFM2.5-1.2B-Instruct | wllama runs the Q4 GGUF in the visitor’s browser. |

-Kroger product search and OAuth stay server-side.
-Adding reviewed items sends the same UPC/quantity/PICKUP payload as the local demo, then opens Kroger in a new tab.
-This app never checks out or places an order.

 ## Run locally